 When Town Square opened in late 2007, not everyone was convinced it was going to survive.
 Several storefronts were empty, and the parking lot was often barren.
 But thanks to a great tenant mix and central location, it didn’t take long for it to become the hot spot of the Valley.
-Even in the blustery winter and sweltering summer months, the place is packed with shoppers, moviegoers, diners and drinkers.
+Even in the blustery winter and sweltering summer months, the place is packed with shoppers, moviegoers, diners and drinkers and great store fronts from shop front designers as well.
 The mall that offers it all has done considerably well.

 However, not all of the dining venues have had the same experience.
 Several Town Square (6605 Las Vegas Blvd.
 South) restaurants opened with some success but ultimately ended up closing their doors—Cadillac Ranch and Nu Sanctuary are the most recent closures.
 With so much activity going on in the dining space, it’s hard to keep track of what’s gone, what’s left and what’s fabulous.
 Joining the veteran anchor restaurants—which include Blue Martini, Brio, Yard House and California Pizza Kitchen—are four newcomers offering bites and booze for singles and families looking for that quick burger and shake before the movie, wine and cigars at the end of the night, low-calorie frozen treats anytime and even afternoon tea.